omarkohl/rationality-freiburg.de/website/content/en/events/meetup-2022-05-13/index.md

 [Find event on LessWrong](https://www.lesswrong.com/events/YyqngHiRrzFKrxfMK/rationality-freiburg-welcome-meetup)

 # English
-Rationality Freiburg is a meeting place for LessWrong or SCC readers as well as other people interested in Rationality.
+Rationality Freiburg is a meeting place for LessWrong or SSC readers as well as other people interested in Rationality.
 Rationality is the desire to see the world as it is, in particular using empirical sciences as well as the development of tools for reaching personal goals.

 This meetup is intended to invite newcomers and anyone who is curious to see what this is all about.
 Come, have a look and you may be surprised!